GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 ```
 qiime metadata tabulate \
   --m-input-file superblast_taxonomy.qza \
-  --o-visualization ncbi-refseqs-superblast_taxonomy
+  --o-visualization superblast_taxonomy
 ```
-Searching this shows five features that were classified as human, although three of them have <95% identity, so are likely some other mammal.
+Searching this shows five features that were classified as human, although three of them have <95% identity, so are likely some other mammalian sequence or something.

+To find out exactly what they are, copy the feature ID and search for it in the ```merged_rep-seqs.qzv``` file (CTR +F).
+If you click on the sequence, it will automatically set-up a blast search for them in genbank.
+Click "View Report" to run the search (it will take a minute).

+I looked at one of them and it showed it was a nuclear copy of the mitochondrial gene.
+Mitochondrial genes sometimes have copies in the nuclear genome that get mutated over time, so that explains why it's not a great match to the mitochondrial sequence we have in the database.

 ## 7. Remove non-food reads
-Filter out any sequences from the bird, mammals (human), and unnassigned sequences before rarefying.
+Filter out any sequences from the bird, mammals (human), and unnassigned sequences since we're not interested in these.

 ```
 qiime taxa filter-table \